marcelabpetroli/bankist-webpage/README.md

 - Create a sticky nav using IntersectionObserver API and .getBoundingClientRect() method.
 - Learn how to optimize images with lazy loading.
 - Learn how to build a slider component.
+- Understand how to efficiently load js script using defer.